redox-os/tfs/README.md

 ## Terminology

 - **Disk driver**: A particular component in the Disk I/O pipeline, which modifies the data stream.
 A lot of the functionality of TFS is implemented as disk drivers.
+- **Cache driver**: The disk driver which has to job to memory cache the active parts of the disk.
+- **Post-cache driver**: A disk driver, which is below the cache (the I/O stream is produces will not go through the cache driver).
+- **Pre-cache driver**: A disk driver, whose stream is cached (pass through the cache driver).
 - **Page**: A 4096 byte block.
-These are the smallest atomic unit in TFS.
+These are the smallest atomic unit in TFS (known as cluster size or allocation units in other file systems).
 - **Superpage**: A page storing the state of the file system.
 The superpage cannot be restored.
-- **Page pointer**: A 16 byte integer defining the address of a particular page or subpage.
+- **Page pointer**: A 16 byte integer defining the address of a particular page.
 - **Cache line**: An entry containing a cached page in the cache structure.
-- **Page and subpage freelist**: A linked list of pages or subpages of entries considered free and ready for use.
+- **Page freelist**: A linked list of pages of entries considered free and ready for use.
 - **File**: The unit of storage exposed to the user.
 - **Snapshot**: A restorable state of the file system.
 - **Zone**: A substate representing some subset of the file system.